Your EV Myths, Debunked! Unlock the truth with the Rideshare Experts

 In practice:

-With Splend, your servicing, maintenance, and damage and loss cover are all included in one simple weekly payment, helping you stay on the road earning more.
+With Splend, your servicing, maintenance, registration and licensing are all included in one simple weekly payment, helping you stay on the road earning more.
+Plus, when you add our optional rideshare damage and loss cover to your weekly plan, you can drive with added confidence knowing you’re protected if the unexpected happens.

 Myth 5: “EVs aren’t as good as petrol cars to drive”